AndypSheridan/barbelles/TESTING.md

 ## **Automated testing**

-Some automated testing was performed on the following components:
+Automated testing was performed on the following components:

 - Asset.js
 - Navbar.js